threshold-network/threshold/docs/app-development/threshold-access-control-tac/advanced-usage/create-security-optionality-with-reusable-cohorts.md

-# Create Security Optionality With Re-usable Cohorts
+# Create Security Optionality With Reusable Cohorts

-Providing configurable security to your users is easy with re-usable Cohorts.
-Below we define 3 cohorts; small, medium, and large. `smallCohort`, `mediumCohort`, and `largeCohort` can then be re-used by multiple Strategies.
+Providing configurable security to end-users is easy with _Reusable Cohorts_.
+Below we define thre cohorts; small, medium, and large.&#x20;

+`smallCohort`, `mediumCohort`, and `largeCohort` can then be reused by multiple Strategies.

 ```javascript
 const smallConfig = {